leamoon/SpiderSys/README.md

 ## update at 2022.01.21

-we transfer the project from pyqt to pyside2
+Update : we transfer the project from pyqt5 to pyside2

-a program which can search and download novels in 'biquge', 'luoxia', and 'fenghuochangye' websites with GUI interaction.
+Novel spider : a program which can search and download novels in 'biquge', 'luoxia', and 'fenghuochangye' websites with GUI interaction.

-The function of music spider doesnt work.
+Music spider : search and download songs from QQMusic.

+Movie spider : wait for coding.

 Please wait for next version.
+Any suggestions or bugs reports can be summit in Issue Section.
+Welcome any interesting improvement~